-- 748. In these circumstances, the Panel is not comfortably satisfied that the Athlete provided clean urine in advance of the Sochi Games for the purpose of facilitating the later substitution of his urine samples at the Sochi Games. - (ii) The Duchess List - 749.
-In respect of the Duchess List and the Duchess Cocktail, the Panel accepts that the components of the Duchess Cocktail, i.e. oxandronlone, metenolone and trenbolone, were all prohibited substances listed under S1 of the 2014 WADA Prohibited List and that the consumption of the Duchess Cocktail by the Athlete would thus have constituted an ADRV under Article 2.2 of the WADC.
-The critical question, therefore, is whether the Panel can be comfortably satisfied that the Athlete actually took the Duchess Cocktail. - 750.
+- 720. In the circumstances, the Panel is not comfortably satisfied that the Athlete provided clean urine in advance of the Sochi Games for the purpose of facilitating the later substitution of her urine sample at the Sochi Games. - (ii) The Duchess List - 721.
+The IOC alleges that the Duchess List is conclusive evidence that the Athlete was expected to use the Duchess Cocktail and, in order to conceal her use of the prohibited substances comprised within the Duchess Cocktail, she was protected from any adverse analytical findings through the surreptitious substitution of her urine at the Sochi Laboratory. - 722.
+The Panel accepts that the components of the Duchess Cocktail, i.e. oxandronlone, metenolone and trenbolone, were all prohibited substances listed under S1 of the 2014 WADA Prohibited List and that the consumption of the Duchess Cocktail by the Athlete would thus have constituted an ADRV of the use of a prohibited substance under Article 2.2 of the WADC.
+The critical question, therefore, is whether the Panel can be comfortably satisfied that the Athlete actually took the Duchess Cocktail. - 723.
 Dr. Rodchenkov described the Duchess List as an index of protected athletes who consumed the Duchess Cocktail.
-In considering whether the Duchess List proves the commission of an ADRV under Article 2.2 of the WADC by the Athlete, the Panel considers it significant that Dr. Rodchenkov admitted in his oral testimony that he had never observed any athlete on the Duchess List actually taking the Duchess Cocktail.
-Indeed, no other witness who testified before the Panel claimed to have actually seen the Athlete consume the Duchess Cocktail or any other prohibited substance during the Sochi Games. - 751.
+In considering whether the Duchess List proves the commission of an ADRV under Article 2.2 of the WADC by the Athlete, the Panel considers that it is significant that Dr. Rodchenkov admitted in his oral testimony that he had never observed any athlete on the Duchess List actually taking the Duchess Cocktail.
+Indeed, no other witness who testified before the Panel claimed to have actually seen the Athlete consume the Duchess Cocktail or any other prohibited substance during the Sochi Games. - 724.
 Furthermore, the Panel notes that the probative value of the Duchess List is further diminished by the fact that some of the Sochi Appellants, for example members of the female ice hockey team, did not appear on the Duchess List, but were nonetheless alleged to have benefited from the doping and sample-swapping scheme on an ad hoc basis.
-The fact that not all of the Sochi Appellants appear on the Duchess List demonstrates that, even on the IOC's case, the Duchess List is not suggested to be a fully comprehensive contemporaneous reflection of athletes' alleged involvement in doping practices. - 752.
-In respect of Dr. Rodchenkov's Athlete-specific testimony concerning the Athlete's alleged use of the Duchess Cocktail, the Panel notes Dr. Rodchenkov's evidence that he was allegedly told by Ms. Rodionova in autumn 2013 regarding her desire to ensure that the Athlete was "protected" during the Sochi Games and that the Athlete was taking and responding well to the Duchess Cocktail.
-However, this evidence is hearsay and as such its probative value is very limited, particularly insofar as it relates to the Athlete's subsequent actions during the Sochi Games in February 2014.
-In any event, even if it is accepted at face value, the alleged statement merely reflects an intention on Ms. Rodionova's part.
-It does not provide any evidence regarding the actions or state of mind of the Athlete. - 753.
-Finally, the Panel notes that Prof. McLaren testified that Dr. Rodchenkov during his interview with him stated that "most" of the "protected athletes" were on doping programmes, and that it was therefore "reasonable to assume" that not all "protected athletes" were on doping programmes.
+The fact that not all of the Sochi Appellants appear on the Duchess List demonstrates that, even on the IOC's case, the Duchess List is not suggested to be a fully comprehensive contemporaneous reflection of athletes' alleged involvement in doping practices. - 725.
+Finally, the Panel notes that Prof. McLaren testified that during his interview with Dr. Rodchenkov, he stated that "most" of the "protected athletes" were on doping programmes, and that Prof. McLaren considered that it was therefore "reasonable to assume" that not all "protected athletes" were on doping programmes.
 Prof. McLaren was unable to identify which of the athletes were, and which were not, on doping programmes.
 If taken at face value, this statement makes it impossible for the Panel to determine whether the Athlete was, or was not, one of the athletes on the doping programme.